-- Create an application template of type Application Cluster, if one does not already exist in your environment. - 2.
+- 1. Create an application template of type Application Cluster, if one does not already exist in your environment. - 2.
 Create a Genesys Administrator application of type Application Cluster. - 3.
 Go to Provisioning > Environment > Applications.
 If required, navigate to the folder in which you want to store the new Application object. - 4.
 Open the Tasks panel, if necessary, and click Create Application in the Create section. - 5.
 Follow the steps in the Create New Application wizard. - 6.
 Add as connections to this cluster application the engine applications you wish to treat as a cluster.
-For each connection be sure to select the Port ID for the Rules Engine Web Application (either GRE or Genesys Web Engagement). - 7.
+For each connection be sure to select as a Listening Port the Port ID for the Rules Engine Web Application (either GRE or Genesys Web Engagement). - 7.
 Add the cluster application as a connection to the GRAT application. - 8.
 Save the changes.

-Creating GRAT Application Objects in Configuration Manager
+Creating the GRAT Application Object in Configuration Manager

-• To create the Application objects in Configuration Manager that will link the GRAT with Configuration Server.
+To create the Application objects in Configuration Manager that will link the GRAT with Configuration Server.
 The GRAT requires two applications in Configuration Server: a server application and a client application.